-2023 2022 Gross Carrying Amount Accumulated Amortization Gross Carrying Amount Accumulated Amortization Indefinite lived intangible asset: Goodwill \$ 3,388,930 \$ \$ 3,388,930 \$ Finite lived intangible asset: Core deposit intangibles \$ 608,290 \$ 608,290 \$ 608,290 \$ 602,382
+2024 2023 Gross Carrying Amount Accumulated Amortization Gross Carrying Amount Accumulated Amortization Indefinite lived intangible asset: Goodwill \$ 3,388,930 \$ \$ 3,388,930 \$ Finite lived intangible asset: Core deposit intangibles \$ \$ \$ 608,290 \$ 608,290

-Amortization expense of \$5,908 and \$74,804 related to the core deposit intangibles was recognized in 2023 and 2022, respectively.
+Amortization expense of \$5,908 related to the core deposit intangibles was recognized in 2023.

-As of December 31, 2023 and 2022, goodwill totaled \$3,388,930.
+As of December 31, 2024 and 2023, goodwill totaled \$3,388,930.
 Goodwill is reviewed for impairment annually in accordance with generally accepted accounting principles.
 The Company's evaluation considers various components, to include economic conditions, industry considerations, financial performance as well as other information.
-As of December 31, 2023, and 2022, respectively, management completed the evaluations and determined no impairment existed on the goodwill.
+The evaluations were completed as of December 31, 2024 and 2023, management determined that no impairment existed on the goodwill.